 Failure to yield accidents can happen anywhere, but some situations are far more common than others.
 These are often busy or confusing spots where drivers misjudge traffic, get distracted, or simply don’t know the rules of the road.
 Understanding these high-risk areas can help you stay more aware and drive more defensively.
 From chaotic four-way stops to busy city crosswalks, knowing where to be extra cautious is the first step in preventing a collision.
 If you’ve been involved in an accident, recognizing the circumstances can also be a key part of understanding your case.

-At Intersections and Four-Way Stops
+The Trouble with Intersections and Four-Way Stops

 Intersections, especially four-way stops, are a prime location for failure to yield accidents.
 Confusion is often the main culprit.
 Drivers might be unsure whose turn it is to go, particularly when multiple cars arrive at the same time.
 The rule is simple: the first vehicle to arrive has the right-of-way.
 If two vehicles arrive simultaneously, the driver on the right goes first.
 However, impatience or a simple mistake can lead to one driver proceeding out of turn, causing a T-bone or head-on collision.
 Always try to make eye contact with other drivers to confirm their intentions before you move through the intersection.

-In Pedestrian Crosswalks and School Zones
+Protecting Pedestrians in Crosswalks and School Zones

 Drivers have a clear duty to yield to people on foot in both marked and unmarked crosswalks.
 Yet, accidents in these areas are tragically common, often because a driver is distracted, speeding, or doesn’t see the pedestrian until it’s too late.
 The risk is even greater in school zones, where children can be unpredictable.
 Missouri law requires drivers to exercise the highest degree of care to protect pedestrians.
 Failing to stop for someone in a crosswalk not only puts a life at risk but also carries significant legal consequences for the driver at fault.

-When Merging or Changing Lanes
+Safely Merging and Changing Lanes

 Merging onto a highway or simply changing lanes in traffic requires careful timing and awareness.
 Failure to yield accidents happen when a driver tries to merge without enough space or misjudges the speed of oncoming traffic.
 The driver entering the lane of traffic must yield to the vehicles already there.
 This means checking your mirrors, looking over your shoulder to cover your blind spot, and signaling your intent well in advance.
 An improper lane change can easily cause serious automobile accidents, from minor sideswipes to multi-car pile-ups on the interstate.